Implant induction welding of thermoplastics: Pressure

-Weld Time and Cooling Time
+Weld time and cooling time

 Weld time will vary based on the joint size, the volume of susceptible implant material, and the power and frequency.
 Cycle times can be very fast since no preheating is needed, and heat generation happens exclusively at the weld joint.
 This also benefits the cooling time.
 With little heat wasted on the bulk of the part, cooling is brief.
 Under 1 second for some applications.

-Joint Design
+Joint design

 Unusual joint designs are possible using implant induction welding.
 The simplest is the flat to flat joint, where a gasket is placed between two thermoplastic plates.
 This joint is common for continuous welding processes, or long weld lines where the active coil is scanned along the joint interface.
 The flat to groove joint uses a plate with a channel to accurately align the weld versus the flat to flat joint.
 The tongue in groove joint is similar to the flat to groove joint, but has the advantage of complete encapsulation of the gasket and a pressure tight seal.

 Applications

-Food Packaging
+Food packaging

 Implant induction welding is heavily used in the production of Tetra Pak containers for products like juice boxes.
 The use of induction heating shortens the sealing time versus other joining methods that use external heat, and avoids damage to the paperboard layer from direct contact with hot tooling.
 An aluminum foil layer is used to block oxygen diffusion into the packaging, so no additional implant material is needed.

-Automotive Manufacturing
+Automotive manufacturing

 The automotive industry makes large scale use of implant induction welding for the manufacture of large plastic items such as bumpers, plastic body panels, and fuel tanks.
 Manufacturing costs of components with complex geometries are brought down by manufacturing the parts in separate pieces, to be assembled later using induction welding.

-Tamper Proof Packaging
+Tamper-proof packaging

 Polyethylene coated aluminum foil is induction welded to the top of many food, supplement, and drug containers.
 The seal helps retain product quality and provides evidence of tampering.